open-ephys/onix-bonsai-onix1-docs/articles/tutorials/ephys-socket.md

 ![SVG of workflow that creates TCP sockets, configures hardware, & streams data over sockets](../../workflows/tutorials/ephys-socket/ephys-socket.bonsai)
 :::

-Configure the "Connection" property of each `SendMatOverSocket` operator to each of the TCP Socket names configured earlier.
-In this example, we used "SpikeServer" for "SpikeData" and "LfpServer" for "LfPData".
+Set the "Connection" property of each `SendMatOverSocket` operator to the name of a TCP Socket configured earlier.
+In this example, "SpikeServer" is used for "SpikeData" and "LfpServer" for "LfPData".

 > [!TIP]
 > Although the Open Ephys GUI has recording functionality, data acquired using
 > the Bonsai.Onix1 package should be written to disk in Bonsai because it is
-> possible for data to be lost if e.g. the TCP Buffer overflows.
+> possible for data to be lost e.g. if the TCP Buffer overflows.
 You can learn
 > to do this by following the [Hardware Guides](xref:hardware) for your
 > particular hardware.
-For this example, if you are using the NeuropixelsV1e
+For example, if you are using the NeuropixelsV1e
-> Headstage like the example, follow the [NeuropixelsV1e Headstage Hardware
+> Headstage like the example, you would follow the [NeuropixelsV1e Headstage Hardware
 > Guide](xref:np1e).

 ## Receive ONIX Data from Socket in Open Ephys GUI